ssciwr/QuantumGrav/README.md

 See [the pytorch installation page](https://pytorch.org/get-started/locally/) and the [pytorch-geometric installation page](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html), respectively, for more information

-- to install a specific version, modify the `requirements_torch_*` files to contain the right versions and urls for your hardware and OS.

 ```bash
 - finally, install the package
 ```bash